-My work tends to take on a critical view of cultural and social issues, in which I deconstruct, reproducing simplified visual signs I then reconstruct into new conceptual pieces.
-While I use a variety of processes and materials in each project, my research and idea generation methodologies remain consistent.
-The subject matter in each body of work determines the materials and final formation, often in a range of different media that can be interpreted through specific themes and meaning, capable of adaptation with the ever-changing trends, issues and debates, that are constantly influencing the world around us.
+I believe that finding yourself as a designer is a lifelong journey that adapts with the ever-changing trends which are constantly influencing the world around us.
+That is why my work focuses on cultural and social issues.
+While I use a variety of processes and materials in each project, my research, idea generation and development methodologies remain consistent.
+The subject matter in each body of work determines the materials and final formation, often in a range of different media that can be interpreted through specific themes and meaning.

 I believe the ties between art and science overlap as they both use means of investigation involving ideas and theories that are tested in places where the imagination and intellect of the mind are applied.
 During my exploration I visually transform bits and pieces of materials and information into new experiments until the outcome visually communicates before the mind a series of puns, and metaphors that challenge the intellect and enchant the eye.